Thursday, 2 November 2023

 The starter kit I got was similar to this one:

 I was very happy with the PAYG 3G mobile BB service.
 It was good to be able to watch YouTube videos at home for the first time.
 I bought a large number of pre-paid SIM cards over the years as I didn't like contracts, and I upgraded the dongle a few times.
-I continued to make use of other options to conserve my allowances, but still did my most important Internet accessing from home.
+I continued to make use of other options to conserve my allowances, but I still did my most important Internet accessing from home.

 I was always looking for good deals on the SIMs.
-On one occasion I found one for a service that used the 3G network whose price seemed too good to be true.
+On one occasion I found one for a service that used the 3G network for which the price seemed too good to be true.
 I emailed the seller, who wanted to know where I lived to see if the reception would be ok.
 He said that he had visited my block of flats in the past; he gave details of the balconies, so he really had been here!

 I stayed with mobile broadband for around eight years.
 With hindsight, I should have looked for alternatives much sooner.

-History repeated itself: the good times didn't last.
+History eventually repeated itself: the good times didn't last.
 I was paying more and more for SIMs and getting less and less value for my money; a data allowance that was adequate for one month in the early days was soon used up very quickly.

 The service went downhill and the speed was sometimes disappointing too.
 Once again, it was time to investigate other options.